Tessa Jowell: Personal life

 Jowell's first marriage was to fellow Camden Councillor Roger Jowell in 1970; this was dissolved in 1976, but she continued to use his surname.
 She married David Mills on 17 March 1979.
 They separated in March 2006, following the controversy over Mills's links to Silvio Berlusconi.
 Jowell said on Radio 4's Woman's Hour programme in September 2012 that she was seeing Mills regularly, saying that they had "reached a state of stability which I never thought possible".
 She had a son and daughter, as well as three stepchildren (including journalist Eleanor Mills) from her husband's first marriage.
 In April 2016, her son Matthew Mills married food writer Ella Woodward, who is also his business partner.
 Her daughter Jess Mills is a singer.

 In January 2011, during the News of the World phone hacking affair, it was revealed that Jowell had contacted lawyers as she attempted to find out who hacked into her voicemails on 28 separate occasions during 2006.
 Jowell contacted police in late January 2011 to inform them that there had recently been an unsuccessful attempt to listen to voicemail messages on her phone.

 Illness and death

 On 17 September 2017, her family made public the news that she had been suffering from a brain tumour since May of that year.
 On her Twitter account, she stated "Thank you for so much love and support on my birthday.
 More people living longer better lives with cancer is my birthday pledge".
 Jowell wanted more treatment for cancer patients, knowledge about cancer treatment shared more effectively, speedier diagnosis, greater access to experimental treatments, and improved survival rates.
+On 11 May 2018, Jowell suffered a brain haemorrhage and fell into a coma at her home in Darlingscott, near Shipston-on-Stour, Warwickshire; she died the following day at the age of 70.
 After Jowell's death, Downing Street announced that in tribute to her, brain cancer government funding would be doubled and the so-called "gold standard dye" tumour diagnosis tests would be extended to all NHS hospitals.
 In 2020 the Tessa Jowell Brain Cancer Mission (TJBCM) was created in her honour.

-On 11 May 2018, Jowell suffered a brain haemorrhage and fell into a coma at her home in Darlingscott, near Shipston-on-Stour, Warwickshire; she died the following day at the age of 70.